Hitesh-TECHCareers-by-Manpower/HelloWorldHelloUserHelloEverybody/README.md

 # HelloWorldHelloUserHelloEverybody
-App must display Hello World on screen
+App must display Hello World on screen,
-App must be written in C#
+App must be written in C#,
-.exe must be delivered to client
+.exe must be delivered to client,
-Source code must be delivered to client
+Source code must be delivered to client,
 Maintenance and new features to be handled by client’s nephew.